 This in depth guide will take you every step of the way through installing Ubuntu Linux on your Mac, by way of VirtualBox – a free and outstanding program.
 Using this method you’ll be able to run Ubuntu and macOS at the same time!

-Please note: although this guide was initially authored in 2015, it has been updated (late 2019) to be current.
-The following guide uses Ubuntu 18.04.3 LTS “Bionic Beaver”, but the steps and screenshots are very similar for most versions of Ubuntu.
+Please note: although this guide was initially authored in 2015, it has been updated (2020) to be current.
+The following guide uses Ubuntu 18.04.3 LTS “Bionic Beaver”, but the steps and screenshots are nearly identical for most versions of Ubuntu, up to including 20.04.1 LTS.

 Using this method to install Ubuntu not only allows you to run it and macOS at the same time, you can really try out Ubuntu – and if you don’t like it – very easily get rid of it.
 Plus, it will not affect the files in macOS itself at all.
 None of the data on your Mac is at risk of being deleted or altered.
 The entire process is actually quite straightforward – and all of the software involved is free – so why not give it a shot :)